cms-opendata-workshop/workshop2023-post-lesson/_episodes/01-intro.md

 ---

 ## Introduction:
 Throughout this workshop, you have become familiar with Docker containers and their ability to function as isolated, efficient virtual machines running on a host machine.
 Considering this, imagine the potential of maximizing hardware resources by running multiple CMSSW (Compact Muon Solenoid Software) open data containers on a single desktop.
 For example, running 10 CMSSW containers, each processing a single root file, skimming through entire datasets, in parallel, simultaneously, and on your own machine.
-Scaling up to a larger number of machines introduces new challenges.
-How would you manage the software installation across all these machines?
+Scaling up to a larger number of machines introduces new challenges. _How would you manage the software installation across all these machines?
 Do you have sufficient resources to handle these tasks?
-How would you effectively manage and monitor all the containers running across the distributed infrastructure?
+How would you effectively manage and monitor all the containers running across the distributed infrastructure?_

-These questions highlight the need for a robust orchestration system like **Kubernetes**.
+These questions highlight the need for a robust orchestration system like Kubernetes.
 By leveraging Kubernetes, you can streamline and automate the deployment, scaling, and management of containers across multiple machines.
 Kubernetes provides a unified platform to address these challenges and ensures efficient utilization of computing resources, enabling researchers to focus on their analysis tasks rather than infrastructure management.

 In the upcoming sections of this workshop, we will delve into the practical aspects of using Kubernetes for managing CMSSW containers and orchestrating data processing workflows.
 We will explore techniques for software deployment, container management, and effective utilization of distributed resources.
 By the end of the workshop, you will have gained the knowledge and skills to leverage Kubernetes for efficient and scalable physics data analysis.